Kalyani582/E-Book-Borrowing-System/0-Planning/project-overview.md

 This project highlights both technical skills and process understanding while providing a practical solution for users to borrow e-books easily.

-Let me know if you want this to be even simpler or more formal depending on the audience (students, teachers, or developers).